-Completely Automatic Public Turing test to tell Computers and Humans Apart (with deliberate pun on 1capture)
+Completely Automatic Public Turing test to tell Computers and Humans Apart (with deliberate pun on capture entry 1)